mirogon/docs/git/doc/doc_git.md

     git commit -m "commit-message"

-### Skipping the staging area / staging all tracked files and committing them
+### Skipping the staging area / staging all staged files and committing them

     git commit -a